In this Blog Post

-We cover many of these tips in our Online Business Writing Skills Training Course.
+We cover many of these tips in our Business Writing Skills Training Course.

 Millions of people have benefitted from the wisdom, ideas and models developed by Dr Stephen R Covey.
 His most influential work, The 7 Habits of Highly Effective People enables its followers to put into practice, characteristics of effectiveness that stem from deep principles of growth, development and natural success.

 As a Covey convert of over 15 years, I thought it would be fun to translate these habits into some top tips for Business Writing.

 Business Writing Skills is a training course that Revolution L&D run on a regular basis.
 It has been encouraging to pick up on so many good habits from our delegates over the years.

 But equally surprising is how many people have so few conscious habits when writing emails or other business documents.
 More surprising still when one considers how much of a typical person’s job this activity accounts for.